josephcslater/array_to_latex/README.rst

 .. image:: https://mybinder.org/badge_logo.svg
    :target: https://mybinder.org/v2/gh/josephcslater/array_to_latex/master?filepath=Examples.ipynb

 The module ``array_to_latex`` converts a NumPy/SciPy array or Pandas Numerical DataFrame to a LaTeX array or table using `Python 3.x style`_ formatting of the result.
-Note that it **does not** add the column formatting arguments at this time (for example, `{r|r|r}`).
-I'm happy to have someone create a good solution that provides a default if the array environment is chosen and also allows user definition, but leaves it otherwise for `bmatrix`, etc.
+Note that as of *0.83* it **does** add the column formatting arguments (for example, `{ccc...}`) when the user chooses to use `array`.
+I'm happy to have someone create a better solution but this at least makes a copied array immediately usable.
+I prefer `bmatrix` or similar. `

 Play with it on `mybinder.org`_!

-A NumPy-focused reenvisioned converter based, in part, on this is `numpyarray_to_latex <https://github.com/benmaier/numpyarray_to_latex>`_.
-Also also available *pip install*.
-It incorporate more sophisticated "sub" markup capabilities.
+A NumPy-focused re-envisioned converter based, in part, on this is `numpyarray_to_latex <https://github.com/benmaier/numpyarray_to_latex>`_.
+Also, available *pip install*.
+It incorporates more sophisticated "sub" markup capabilities.
 Check it out!

 Recent updates follow, with a more complete list towards the end of this document.
 If you don't see the current version in this list it's likely because I (again) forgot to update it when pushing out a new version.
 Please see the `readme`_ on GitHub.